Example PixelCNC Projects

 Here are some example demonstration projects to help users become acquainted with how to go about creating certain projects in PixelCNC.

-10"x12" Pirate V-Carve.pnc - An example of a more advanced V-carving produced from a single image.
-Parts of the design are too wide for a 1/2" v-bit to cut by itself.
-A pocket milling operation removes the central material and cleanup of the tiny spots that the endmill can't reach is done in multiple passes with a profile milling operation and the 1/2" v-bit used for the medial-axis carving.
+10"x12" Pirate V-Carve.pnc - An example of a more advanced V-carving that's produced from a single image.
+Parts of the design are too wide for a 1/2" V-bit to cut by itself.
+A '2D Offset Milling' operation removes inner-most material while cleanup of spots the endmill can't reach is done in multiple passes by a '2D Profile Milling' operation using the same 1/2" V-bit used for V-carving.

 This is a command-line utility for converting TGA image files into triangle-optimized *.STL/Stereolithography heightmap meshes.
 Areas with less detail are represented using fewer triangles while more complicated areas are formed out of a higher number of triangles.
 This is to reduce the overall polycount of the resulting mesh to improve performance when loading the model file into a program for use.

 This utility does have some limitations that may be inconvenient.
 PixelCNC's ability to export a mesh is a much improved version of the algorithm.